AHHHZ975/SLAM-Duckietown/README.md

 ## The effect of different interpolation techniques on the pose trajectory

 In both cases, the orange curve shows the prediction from EKF-SLAM motion model and the purple curve demonstrates the ground truty obtained from the Vicon system in the lab at UdeM.
+Here is the results with the ```DELTA_TIME=2``` seconds.

 <table>
   <tr>